dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 /// (e.g. due to the target being infinitely large a.k.a. "unbounded"), then this property shall have a value of
 /// <c>default</c>.
 /// </param>
-/// <param name="Orientation">
+/// <param name="Pointer">
-/// The angle at which the pointer is pointing at the point on the target.
-An identity quaternion shall be interpreted
+/// A ray representing the distance and angle at which the pointer is pointing at the point on the target.
+A ray with an
-/// as the point directly perpendicular to and facing towards the target.
-This shall carry an identity quaternion if
+/// orientation equivalent to an identity quaternion shall be interpreted as the point directly perpendicular to and
-/// there is no orientation available.
+/// facing towards the target, with this being the default value should this information be unavailable.
+If distance
+/// information is unavailable, this shall be equivalent to a <c>default</c> vector.
 /// </param>
-/// <param name="Distance">The distance of the pointer from the point the pointer is pointing at.</param>
 /// <param name="Pressure">
 /// The pressure applied to the point on the target by the pointer, between <c>0.0</c> representing the minimum amount
 /// of pressure and <c>1.0</c> representing the maximum amount of pressure.
 This shall be <c>1.0</c> if such data is
 /// unavailable but the point is otherwise valid.
 /// </param>
+/// <param name="Target">The pointer being pointed at.</param>
 public readonly record struct TargetPoint(
+    int Id,
     TargetPointFlags Flags,
     Vector3 Position,
     Vector3 NormalizedPosition,
-    Quaternion Orientation,
-    Vector3 Distance,
+    Ray3F<float> Pointer,
-    float Pressure
+    float Pressure,
+    IPointerTarget Target
 ) {
     public bool IsValid => (Flags & Flags.PointingAtTarget) != Flags.NotPointingAtTarget;
 }